Karp Smażony

 Yes, there are a few things you could do differently.

 Sometimes, carp can have that specific, muddy smell and flavour.
-To get rid of it, there are a few ways to marinade the fish, ideally the night before frying it.
+There are a few ways to marinade the fish to get rid of it, ideally the night before frying it.

 Some chefs recommend marinating carp in chopped onions; others prefer milk with chopped garlic.
 In this recipe, we’re doing the former.